-Commission Proposal EP Mandate Council Mandate Comments/suggestions the Communication on "The European Green Deal", adopted by the Commission on 11 December 2019 1 . ----------------------------------- the core of the Communication on "The European Green Deal", adopted by the Commission on 11 December 2019 1 . ----------------------------------- the Communication on "The European Green Deal", adopted by the Commission on 11 December 2019 1 .
+Commission Proposal EP Mandate Council Mandate Comments/suggestions the Communication on "The European Green Deal", adopted by the Commission on 11 December 2019 . the core of the Communication on "The European Green Deal", adopted by the Commission on 11 December 2019 . the Communication on "The European Green Deal", adopted by the Commission on 11 December 2019 .
 1. COM(2019)640 final.
-Openness, although EP amendment not really necessary ('therefore' is not added by the EP in the corresponding identical recital 2 in ETS directive - row 12).
 Recital 3 13 (3) The European Green Deal combines a comprehensive set of mutually reinforcing measures and initiatives aimed at achieving climate neutrality in the EU by 2050, and sets out a new growth strategy that aims to transform the Union into a fair and prosperous society, with a modern, resource-efficient and competitive economy, where economic growth is decoupled from resource use.
-It also aims to protect, conserve and enhance the Union's natural capital, and protect the health and well-being of citizens from environment-related risks and (3) The European Green Deal combines a comprehensive set of mutually reinforcing measures and initiatives aimed at achieving elimate neutrality in the EU by 2050, and provides the starting point for the achievement of the Union's climate-neutrality objective by 2050, at the latest, and the aim to achieve negative emissions thereafter, as laid down in Article 2(1) of Regulation (EU) 2021/1119 of the European Parliament and of the Council ^{1a} .
+It also aims to protect, conserve and enhance the Union's natural capital, and protect the health and wellbeing of citizens from environment-related risks and (3) The European Green Deal combines a comprehensive set of mutually reinforcing measures and initiatives aimed at achieving climate neutrality in the EU by 2050, and provides the starting point for the achievement of the Union's climate-neutrality objective by 2050, at the latest, and the aim to achieve negative emissions thereafter, as laid down in Article 2(1) of Regulation (EU) 2021/1119 of the European Parliament and of the Council 1a .
 It sets out a new growth strategy that aims to transform the Union into a fair and prosperous society, (3) The European Green Deal combines a comprehensive set of mutually reinforcing measures and initiatives aimed at achieving climate neutrality in the EU by 2050, and sets out a new growth strategy that aims to transform the Union into a fair and prosperous society, with a modern, resource-efficient and competitive economy, where economic growth is decoupled from resource use.
-It also aims to protect, conserve and enhance the Union's natural capital, and protect the health and wellbeing of citizens from environment-related risks and COUNCIL: EP amendment in principle acceptable.
-To be aligned with solution on similar amendment in the ETS directive (for which Commission to look at exact wording, it should reflect faithfully ECL/EGD language).
-Work on streamlining the language on just transition and social impact in this row as well as row 14, 16.
+It also aims to protect, conserve and enhance the Union's natural capital, and protect the health and well-being of citizens from environment-related risks and COUNCIL: Accept text agreed provisionally at technical level (3) The European Green Deal combines a comprehensive set of mutually reinforcing measures and initiatives aimed at achieving climate neutrality in the EU by 2050, and sets out a new growth strategy that aims to transform the Union into a fair and prosperous society, with a modern, resource-efficient and competitive economy, where economic growth is decoupled from resource use.
+It